ninjasort/ninja-app/README.md

 However, when you update new data you want to revalidate the cache so that it's the latest and greatest!

 Finally always redirect the user to the route that shows the result of their create operation.

 In this case, we're going to `/dashboard/invoices`

+## Day 5 - Building a Next.js App

+Today I made some changes to the invoices so you can now edit and delete them.

+Each of these functions is a Server Action that executes SQL code directly.

+I'm importing the actions into the components.

+Using the Next.js `revalidatePath` we can sync the data from the server with the client.